Steven Stamkos

+holds the Lightning franchise record for most goals and points scored and captained the Lightning to back-to-back Stanley Cup championships in 2020 and 2021 as well as appearances in the Stanley Cup Finals in 2015 and 2022.

-Steven Stamkos (born February 7, 1990) is a Canadian professional ice hockey centre and captain of the Tampa Bay Lightning of the National Hockey League (NHL).
-Stamkos was selected first overall in the 2008 NHL Entry Draft by the Lightning.
-He is a two-time Maurice "Rocket" Richard Trophy winner as the NHL's leading goal-scorer (2010 and 2012), is a two-time NHL second team All-Star (2011, 2012), and has been named to seven NHL All-Star Games.
+He is a two-time Maurice "Rocket" Richard Trophy winner as the NHL's leading goal-scorer (2010 and 2012), while also the runner-up three other times (in 2011, 2013 and 2015), a Mark Messier Leadership Award winner (2023), a two-time NHL second team All-Star (2011, 2012), and has been named to seven NHL All-Star Games.
 Nicknamed "Stammer", he has scored the most goals and the most points of any player born in the 1990s decade.
-Stamkos captained the Lightning to back-to-back Stanley Cup championships in 2020 and 2021.
+He was also a Hart Memorial Trophy finalist in 2012 as the most valuable player to his team as voted by the Professional Hockey Writers' Association, a two-time Ted Lindsay Award finalist (2011 and 2012) as the best player judged by the National Hockey League Players' Association.
+In addition, he was the runner-up for the Art Ross Trophy as the leading point-scorer two consecutive times (2012 and 2013).

 Early life

 Stamkos is of Macedonian and Scottish descent.
 He grew up in Unionville, Ontario, and played for the Markham Waxers in the Eastern AAA Hockey League of the Ontario Minor Hockey Association (OMHA).
 During one of his seasons with the North York Canadiens, he was teammates with NHLer P. K. Subban.
 Stamkos won eight OMHA titles in a row in minor hockey and led his Waxers club to the OHL Cup title in March 2006.
 He played in the 2003 Quebec International Pee-Wee Hockey Tournament with the Markham Waxers.

 Stamkos attended Central Park Public School and St. Brother André Catholic High School in Markham, Ontario.
 After being drafted by the OHL's Sarnia Sting, he attended Northern Collegiate Institute and Vocational School in Sarnia.